Office of Student Services

 Additional Information: Departmental Category: Graduate Education

-EDUC 5390 (3) Professional Teaching for Equity and Justice
+EDUC 5390 (3) Seminar: Teaching for Equity and Justice

-Requisites: Requires prerequisite of EDUC 5365 or EDUC 5355 (both minimum grade C-).
-Restricted to teacher licensure students in English (EDEN-LICG) of Social Studies (EDSS-LICG).
+Requisites: Requires prerequisite of EDUC 5330 or EDUC 5345 (both minimum grade C-).
+Restricted to teacher licensure students in English (EDEN-LICG) or Social Studies (EDSS-LICG).

 Grading Basis: Letter Grade